devxpod/GDC/readme.md

 * VISUAL=vi - editor for visual editing.
 Usual set to same as EDITOR var.
 * EDITOR=vi - editor for less advanced terminal editing.
 Usually set to same as VISUAL var.
 * GDC_ENTRYPOINT=<not set> - runs the specified command then exits.
 Note will not exit if other containers are launched such as localstack or auth0 mock.
+* GDC_DIR - contains host location of GDC folder
+* GDC_COMPOSE_FILES - contains list of all compose files in use to run GDC

 # Extra environment vars available in dev container
 * HOST_PROJECT_PATH - Absolute path to mounted workspace on host.